 • The cost is per person and doesn’t decrease as the group grows.

-AIARE Level 2 avalanche course at Mistaya Lodge can be arranged for larger groups.
+Ski touring adventures and AIARE Level 2 courses at the Mistaya Lodge can be arranged for larger groups.
 Contact us to make arrangements.

 Min. age requirements: